luz-ojeda/luz-ojeda.github.io/_i18n/en/about.md

-**Hello!** I'm Luz, 29 years old human from Buenos Aires, Argentina, South America.
+**Hello!** I'm Luz, a 29 years old human from Buenos Aires, Argentina, South America.

 ## This website

-It started with professional purposes but around september 2023 I started to expand it and has now become my little corner on the internet where I publish pictures, thoughts, rants, projects, what I'm reading, what I like, etc. Although I've enjoyed writing since a teenager, it has always been in a private journal.
-In physical notebooks, notes on my cellphone, Google Docs, etc.
+It started with professional purposes but around September 2023 I started to expand it and has now become my little corner on the internet where I publish pictures, thoughts, rants, projects, what I'm reading, what I like, etc. And more in the future, probably.
+I like to think of it more as a _[digital garden](https://joelhooks.com/digital-garden/)_ instead of a static website where I just publish posts and nothing else.
+Even this section will be updated many more times in the future, until I get bored for a while and then come back at it again.
+My interests change, as do the interests of many people.

 ## Writing

-Lately, I became motivated enough from [reading](https://jsomers.net/blog/more-people-should-write){:.external-link} [some](https://moretothat.com/writing-and-wisdom/){:.external-link} [articles](https://blog.whiona.me/what-happened-to-blogging-for-the-hell-of-it/){:.external-link} out there among other personal things to write and publish more.
+Although I've enjoyed writing since I was a teenager, it has always been in a private journal.
+In physical notebooks, notes on my cellphone, a WhatsApp conversation with myself, Google Docs, etc. Lately, I became motivated enough from [reading](https://jsomers.net/blog/more-people-should-write){:.external-link} [some](https://moretothat.com/writing-and-wisdom/){:.external-link} [articles](https://blog.whiona.me/what-happened-to-blogging-for-the-hell-of-it/){:.external-link} out there among other personal things to write and _publish_ more.
 It helps me.
 In many ways.
-Such as understanding the things I write about better, reflecting, gathering my thoughts, improving my english writing skills, etc. And I hope in the future some people enjoy reading my content as too.
+Such as understanding better the things I write about, reflecting, gathering my thoughts, improving my english writing skills, etc. And I hope in the future some people will enjoy reading what I write as well.

 Sometimes I write posts in my native language (spanish) first and then translate them (with DeepL or Google Translate and manual adjustments afterwards, not going to lie here).
 Some other times I write english first.
 Just a disclaimer in case that you find any "weird" sounding sentence that it may be because it was probably written spanish first.

 ## What I do

 I studied Biology in Buenos Aires University (UBA) from 2011 to 2019, when I graduated.
 Then did a career switch to web developing in 2019, which is my current full-time job.
-I started studying software engineering in august 2023.
+I started studying software engineering in August 2023.

 ### Interests